 Although many of the rules don't distinguish between the different types of plans that I've just mentioned, some do.
-In any event, the different types of negative option offers produce different benefits for sellers and different risks for customers.
-It's important that we distinguish between these different types of offers.
+In any event, the different types of negative option offers produce different benefits for sellers and different risks for customers, so it's important that we distinguish between these different types of offers.
 Important here are state laws that generally focus on automatic renewals, which are subscription services, and Jill's going to talk about those types of plans a little bit later.

-There are four laws, or really two statutes and two regulations that receive the most attention.
-The first being Section 5 of the FTC Act, which prohibits unfair or deceptive acts or practices, and is the core consumer protection statute enforced by the Commission and therefore has traditionally served as the primary mechanism for addressing deceptive negative option offer claims.
+There are four laws are really two statutes and two regulations that receive the most attention.
+The first being section five of the FTC Act, which prohibits unfair or deceptive acts or practices, and is the core consumer protection statute enforced by the commission ,and therefore is traditionally served as the primary mechanism for addressing deceptive negative option offer claims.
+In its guidance in cases, the FTC has highlighted four basic section five requirements that negative option marketing must follow to comply with section five.

-In its guidance and cases, the FTC has highlighted four basic Section 5 requirements that negative option marketing must follow to comply with Section 5, the first being that marketers must clearly and conspicuously disclose the material terms of a negative option offer, including the minimum key terms such as the existence of the negative option offer, the total cost, and how to cancel.
+The first being that marketers must clearly and conspicuously disclose the material terms of a negative option offer, including the minimum key terms such as the existence of the negative option offer, the total cost, and how to cancel.
 Second, sellers must disclose these material terms before consumers agree to the purchase.
 The third thing here is that marketers must obtain the consumer's express informed consent to such offers, so no check boxes.
-Lastly, marketers must not make unreasonable barriers to cancellation or impede the effective operation of a promised cancellation procedure.
-We don't want customers waiting on hold for unreasonable amount of time or otherwise making it hard for a customer to cancel.
+Lastly, marketers must not make unreasonable barriers to cancellation or impede the effective operation of a promise cancellation procedure.
+We don't want customers waiting on hold for an unreasonable amount of time or otherwise making it hard for a customer to cancel.

 Mark, do you want to talk about some of the actions that we've seen out of the FTC?

+Mark Furletti:

-Mark Furletti: Sure.
-Carlin, there's some key things that the law focuses on, and regulators have similarly been focused on these.
+Sure, Carlin.
+There's some key things that the law focuses on and regulators have similarly been focused on these.
 I want to highlight a few recent actions.
-If you just do some Google searches on recent enforcement actions in the area of an autorenewal, you don't have to go very far back to find a number of actions.
-The other day I did some research in preparing for this podcast and I found like 15 different actions including federal actions and state actions.
-There's a lot of recent stuff.
+If you just do some Google searches on recent enforcement actions in the area of an auto-renewal, you don't have to go very far back to find a number of actions.
+The other day I did some research in preparing for this podcast and I found like 15 different actions, including federal action, state actions, so there's a lot of recent stuff.

-At the federal level, the FTC has been really active, and most recently on January 13th of this year, 2023, the FTC fined a company called WealthPress \$1.7 million.
-WealthPress basically was using a negative option marketing technique on the internet, and it was auto-enrolling people into a recurring subscription that cost nearly one hundred dollars a month depending on the plan that they purchased for a membership in their service.

-The FTC said that, look, consumers were not informed, that WealthPress did not get informed consent from consumers.
+At the federal level, the FTC has been really active.
+Most recently on January 13th of this year, 2023, FTC fined a company called WealthPress \$1.7 million.
+WealthPress basically was using a negative option marketing technique on the internet and it was auto enrolling people into a recurring subscription that cost nearly, I think, a hundred dollars a month, depending on the plan that they purchased for a membership in their service.
+The FTC said that, look, consumers were not informed, that wealth press did not get informed consent from consumers.

 As evidence of this, and I think this is the important takeaway from the case, evidence of the fact that they weren't getting informed consent was that the company was getting in trouble with its merchant processor for high chargeback volume.
-If you're troutman^T pepper operating one of these programs and you see that there's high chargeback volume, that is a pretty good indicator that the consent that you obtained at the outset may not have been sufficient and that consumers are surprised.
-I think this is something that regulators will be looking out for as indicia of potential problems.
+If you're operating one of these programs and you see that there's high chargeback volume, that is a pretty good indicator that the consent that you obtained at the outset may not have been sufficient and that consumers are surprised.
+So I think this is something that regulators will be looking out for as indicia of potential problems.